Generic Name: bosutinib (boe SUE tin ib)

 Bosulif (bosutinib) interferes with the growth of some cancer cells.

-Bosulif is usually given after other similar medications have been tried without success.
+Bosulif is usually given after other treatments have failed.

 Do not use Bosulif if you are pregnant or breast-feeding a baby.